• Skip to primary navigation

 But, does it really?

-Tango is just a form: the content is given by the dancers.
-This also means that the rules are just a form as well: you can use them, but they’re not a real indicator.
-One can dance just one tanda with a girl and they can still express romantic interest.
-One can dance the last tanda with his/her lover, but it can still happen to express interest in another.
+The dance of tango is just a form; the content comes from the dancers.
+The rules are also a form – you can follow them, but they are not a real indicator.
+A dancer may share just one tanda with someone and still express romantic interest, or dance the last tanda with a partner while simultaneously feeling drawn to another.

-Rules cannot change the human nature – they’re there just as a form of communication with the community.
-Of course, I support respecting the rules, but one has to be aware what they really mean.
+Rules cannot change human nature – they are simply a way to communicate within the community.
+I strongly support respecting them, but it’s important to understand what they really mean.

-So, after all this, can you tell is tango sensual and passionate, is it dirty and promiscuous?
+So, after all this, is tango sensual and passionate?
+Dirty and promiscuous?

 I really enjoyed reading everyone’s comments and Opinions! and of-course yours Ivica!
 I am a Female tango dancer who danced over 10yrs all around the world while being single and in relationships, I have been on both sides, the victim and hunter.
 I agree with all 4 points that you have mentioned %100.
 However this does not mean that we Tango dancers are helpless and we can not improve some of the negative sides of tango.
 I am older and wiser wiser now and have educated myself more in social issues.
 I consider myself a feminist and from a feminist point of view, I have to say that it is time for us to change and distabilize the stereotypical gender roles & norms observed in milongas wich feed the dark side of tango and ultimately reinforce the power and priviledge within milongas which is a representation of the world!
 An example of this would be the way women are dressed for milongas.
 As any human being the way we dress up and carry ourselves sends a message to other people around us!
 Women are dressed up as sexualized, objectified beings who wait to be desired and asked by Men!